MarkBorodin/elasticsearch_popularity_counter/README.md

 ## popularity_counter for elasticsearch

-#### This counts the number of times a specific document was returned by elastixsearch (a document in elastixsearch is a model object in django).
+#### This code counts the number of times a specific document was returned by elastixsearch (a document in elastixsearch is a model object in django).
 Based on this, it is possible to sort suggestions by popularity on the front end.
-This addition does not change the database, it only adds a field to the document in elastixsearch
+This code does not change the database, it only adds a field to the document in elastixsearch

 Installation: